divijghose/firedrake/Firedrake-meeting-2025-03-26.md

     * If so might not need our own forks of PETSc etc
 * What if someone is working from a branch?
 Do they have to make their own release?

+## CW: Use upstream PETSc: [#4137](https://github.com/firedrakeproject/firedrake/pull/4137)

+Proposed roadmap:
+1. Merge this (breaks `firedrake-zenodo`)
+2. Update to latest release of PETSc (v3.23.0) very close to release
+3. Firedrake releases (and fix `firedrake-zenodo`).
+This will require a little thought about what branches of PETSc we track

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*